 I guess through traveling you realize that its all just Life.
 Nowhere perfect.
 But you appreciate what you see, the simple things, and the people who show you different ways to live.
 Work.
 Find your talent and run.
 If you cant find it, dig a ditch. *Remember, there’s no such thing as a free lunch.
 Be for yourself so you can be for all the people.
 Be alone.
 When you go to Greece, think of taking a moment for the waves, for the wind, and for spending time with the Sunset.
 Encore as long as you like.
 There’s no rush.

 Today was spent building shelves.
 I woke up in the big downstairs cave room with the patchy orange walls, the window to the sea and the strange nook behind a small red door.
 I sleep well there on my big old wooden sofa bed with Craig on his, reading until the small hours by the light of our electric heater and with the dog Athena, Tila, Bitch not yet definitively named but definitly now a member of the team somewhere around.
+We got a couple pieces of our furniture from this source.
 As I stumbled up the stairs outside and further on up to the castle I was struck again by the view.
 I stand and drink in clouds and the curve of island and the magnetic black mass of rock where the volcano rises above the sea.
 The sea is my favourite part.
 All movement and colour.
 I have been snorkelling in it and it is so clear that I see thousands of fish and the plunging rock face and slowly swirling ropes as thick as my arm extending into the deep blue all in dappled sunbeams.

 Should I mention my aqua- dump?
 Probably not.
 Made coffee in a pan on a fire in the kitchen and there was a coconut for breakfast and then we started building shelves.
 I don’t quite know how to communicate this lifestyle.
 Lots of things happen but they seem trivial to tell.
 I will be breaking up pallets for shelving on the terrace and then look up and the horizon stretches as far as I can see.
 I will watch the tiny pontoon boat in the harbour bobbing with the swell and the blueness for a bit and then get back to bashing bent rusty nails out of bits of pine.
 Feels good.